 3. Determine the Card Category You Are Interested In

 The general rule of thumb is that those who are higher spenders and have a good credit score typically choose cards with annual fees.
-This is because the rewards that those cards offer are better and usually offset the cost of the annual fee.
+This is because the higher rewards that those cards offer usually make them worth it by offsetting the cost of the annual fee.

 On the other hand, those who spend less every month and/or have a lower credit score usually opt for credit cards with no annual fees.

-If you’re interested in diving into the details, this post shows you the math that can help you decide which type of card it right for you.
+If you’re interested in diving into the details, this post shows you the math that can help you decide which type of card is right for you.